The Lambda Calculus

 $\;\; \lambda x. x\;y$

 $x$ is bound and $y$ is free.
-The intuition is a variable is bound if it is the variable of an abstraction in the scope of the abstraction) and free otherwise.
-To make this perfectly rigorous we define the sets $BV$ (bound variables) and $FV$ free variables as follows (table is from David F. Martin):
+The intuition is that a variable occurrence is bound if it is the variable of an abstraction in the scope of the abstraction and free otherwise.
+To make this perfectly rigorous we define the sets $BV$ (bound variable occurrences) and $FV$ free variable occurrences as follows (table is from David F. Martin):

 ExpressionFVBV